SoftUni-Internal/interactive-content/EN/06-Media-Queries/02-media-queries.md

 They are a fundamental part of **responsive web design** and are used to customize the appearance of websites for multiple devices.

-The example bellow means, that if the browser window is 550px or smaller, the background color will be changed to blue, and the text color will be red.
+In the example we can see that if the browser window is 550px or smaller, the background color will be changed to blue, and the text color will be red.

 **Example:**
 ```html